GViveen/Evolutionary_TSP/README.md

 * `--generations` controls for how many generations the algorithm should run.
 Default: `10000`
 * `--mutation_rate` controls the mutation rate for each child.
 Default: `0.005`
 * `--cores` controls how many cores the program is allowed to use.
 Inputting a value of `-1` will make the program use as many cores as are available.
 Default: `-1`
+* `--memetic` controls whether the algorithm runs a 2-opt local search to improve convergence.
+Default: `False`